Ask Leyla: Which matters more—the amount or type of calories you consume?

 For example, because of their impact on blood sugar and insulin, carbohydrate calories will tend to be stored as fat, while fat and protein calories will tend to be burned for energy.

 Having said this, however, doesn’t give us license to eat all the calories we want.
 At the end of the day, there is still a limit—indeed, calories do count.
-Should you consume 3,500 calories a day?
+Should you consume 3,500 or more calories per day?
 Only if you’re an NFL linebacker.

 Unfortunately, by following a low-fat diet, we lose both muscle and fat.
 We want to keep as much of our lean body mass as possible, especially as we get older when conditions like sarcopenia and osteopenia/osteoporosis begin to show up.

 Another disadvantage of low-calorie dieting is that eating the same amount of calories every day will eventually slow metabolism.
-By letting Mother Nature know that calories are in short supply, she’ll respond by slowing metabolism or even halting weight loss altogether to make sure you survive.
+By alerting Mother Nature that calories are in short supply, she’ll respond by slowing metabolism—or even halt weight loss altogether to make sure you survive.
 Weight-loss plateau, anyone?

 What happens next?
 The moment you stop “dieting” and eat more calories like you used to, you gain weight.
 But guess what?
 That’s supposed to happen!
 Nature has to fatten you up now for the next famine (read: calorie-restricted diet).
 This is how our metabolism works.

 Another problem: How long are you willing to go hungry?
-The biggest complaint about low-calorie dieting is chronic hunger.
+The biggest complaint about low-calorie/low-fat dieting is chronic hunger.
 That’s why the rate of recidivism is so high on any calorie-restricted diet.
-On a low-carb diet, hunger normalizes.
+On a low-carb diet, hunger normalizes and cravings diminish.
 It’s a gift!
-You are in ketosis (fat-burning metabolism) and the false hunger and cravings you were once plagued by are now gone.
+You are in ketosis (fat-burning metabolism), and the false hunger and cravings you were once plagued by are now gone.

 To your health!